The 1930 Penny is an Australian legend.

 The most popular entry point for 1930 Penny buyers is the $25,000 - $30,000 range.

-In summary, the 'Classic' 1930 Penny is a well circulated evenly toned piece and following our buyer's tip above, should be overall, aesthetically pleasing.
+The 'Classic' 1930 Penny is a well circulated evenly toned piece and following our buying tips, should be overall, aesthetically pleasing.

 The Diamond 1930 Penny.